 Sequence of Return Risk

-The sequence of return risk refers to the order in which investment returns occur over time and how that order affects outcomes during retirement.
+Sequence of return risk refers to the order in which investment returns occur over time and how that order affects outcomes during retirement.
 While average returns matter during saving years, the sequence of those returns becomes far more important once withdrawals begin.

 This risk is not about poor investing decisions or extreme market events alone.
 It is about timing.
-Two retirees can earn the same long term average return and still experience very different results depending on when market losses occur.
+Two retirees can earn the same long-term average return and still experience very different results depending on when market losses occur.

 Understanding sequence of return risk is essential for anyone transitioning from accumulation to retirement income.
 It explains why some plans fail early while others remain resilient even in volatile markets.